firebird631/siis/doc/commands.md

 ```:AS ...```

 Imagine you have an existing position or a quantity of an asset, and you want to manage it from SiiS,
-then with assign command you can refers this position/asset-quantity and create a trade on it,
+then with assign command you can refer this position/asset-quantity and create a trade on it,
 then the strategy/appliance will be able to manage, or you could add some trade operation on it, and visualize the P/L.

-Note, for now only asset quantity could be assigned (developpement need for position assign).
+Note, for now only asset quantity could be assigned (development need for position assign).

 All parameters are mandatory excepted (\'timeframe) and depending of the case (quantity) or (position).